-Infrared spectroscopy is the most popular and cost effective technique for the structural elucidation of relatively simple organic molecules as well as many polymers.
-The ability to interpret infrared spectra and hence to identify the presence or absence of organic functional groups and their surrounding environment is vital to anyone who uses an infrared spectrometer.
-Raman spectroscopy is an important complement to infrared spectroscopy and it will be shown how Raman spectra give structural information not readily accessible from the infrared.
+Vibrational spectroscopy is an extremely useful and cost effective technique for the structural elucidation of molecules and ions, as well as polymers.
+The ability to interpret vibrational spectra and hence to identify the presence or absence of organic or inorganic functional groups and their surrounding environment is vital to anyone who uses an infrared or Raman spectrometer.

 Interpretation of Infrared and Raman Spectra. •Bowdoin College, Brunswick, Maine.
 July 12-16, 2021.